The Arksen MIG-130 is a popular welder on Amazon and on other online stores was unavailable for a while. Is now Back!

 If this sounds like you, then the Arksen MIG-130 may well you do you just fine.

-The Arksen MIG 130 offers quite a few notable features for a modest budget.
+The Arksen MIG 130 offers quite a few great features for a modest budget.

 The duty cycle of any MIG welder is the first thing you should look at and the Arksen welder is rated at 10% at 105 Amp and 35% at 60 Amp.